 The impressively thin fabric and lack of many technical features helps the Patagonia Houdini shed weight.

 Certain features of a windbreaker jacket may increase versatility for one person but decrease it for another.
-For example, only one jacket didn't stuff into their own pockets - the Columbia Flash Forward, the Fjallraven High Coast, and the Nike Windrunner.
+For example, three jackets don't stuff into their own pockets - the Columbia Flash Forward, the Fjallraven High Coast, and the Nike Windrunner.
 For everyday use, that may be no big deal, as you can simply hang these jackets in your closet, but for backpacking that may be a dealbreaker.
 Many of the lighter weight models lack hand pockets and instead feature only a chest pocket large enough for most smartphones.
-The Rab Vital manages to feature hand pockets, an inner zipped pocket, and two unzipped internal pockets, all without adding too much weight.
+The Rab Vital impressively manages to feature hand pockets, an inner zipped pocket, and two unzipped internal pockets, all without adding much weight.

 A hood adds some versatility (and warmth), and most of the models we tested came with a helmet-compatible one.
 However, if the hood's drawstrings cinch down around the sides of the face, it tends to bring the material forward and obstruct your peripheral view.
 We again prefer the Patagonia Houdini, Arc'teryx Squamish Hoody, and Black Diamond Alpine Start jackets because their hoods cinch at the back.
 This lets you pull the hood far enough back to keep your side vision angles wide and clear.

 We did a variety of tests to determine the water resistance of each of these models.
 We attempted to employ the Shower Test that we use for our rain jacket reviews but quickly realized that stepping into the shower with any of these windbreakers ends up in bone soaking discomfort.
 None of them are designed to withstand a thorough soaking, and none of them do.